mflagg/mflagg.github.io/index.md

 Need expertise and software development firepower in the areas of computer vision and graphics?
 We are a collective of experts working as full-time consultants for a wide range of customers to help solve challenging and valuable problems in computer vision and AI more broadly.
-Flagg Visual Computing LLC has been owned, operated and grown by Matt Flagg since 2015.

 ## Short Bio